#172: Pan American Bank (East LA)

 The arches make for a super striking facade, in stark contrast to the boxy buildings that line this humble stretch of 1st Street.
 But it’s the mosaic murals underneath the arches that really elevate this thing beyond just a cool building.
 Called “Our Past, Our Present and Our Future,” the murals were designed by Mexican artist José Reyes Meza.
 He incorporated the pre-Columbian gods Tlaloc and Quetzalcoatl into his designs, along with mesoamerican symbols, and a scene of an indigenous fighter in combat with a Spanish conquistador (plus a stylized “PA,” an acronym for “Pan American”).

 The 1950s found a lot of banks commissioning murals for their exteriors and interiors – think of Millard Sheets’s work for Home Savings Bank (now Chase Bank) branches all over the city.
-What made Meza’s work for Pan Pacific Bank so powerful was the connection it drew between the Mexican community living in the United States and their ancestors from before the Europeans arrived.
+What made Meza’s work for Pan American Bank so powerful was the connection it drew between the Mexican community living in the United States and their ancestors from before the Europeans arrived.

 Details of “Our past, our present, and our future,” Boyle Heights, 1966.